 All ‘diseases of old age’ are caused directly or indirectly by a combination of these.
 This includes cancer, heart disease, arthritis, atherosclerosis, diabetes, Parkinson’s, Alzheimer’s, the frailty of the elderly and illnesses due to a weakened immune system, etc.

 Fortunately, there are conceivable ways to prevent or reverse the damage each of these causes do, which many companies and research organisations are currently working on.
-For on overview of the methods promoted by SENS, see their website.
+For an overview of the methods promoted by SENS, see their website.

 - Introduction to SENS research